mosait/Drone_Data_Analyzer/README.md

 Using Docker, run the following command in the root directory of the project:

 ```
-docker-compose -f ./docker/docker-compose.yml up --build
+docker compose -p drone -f ./docker/docker-compose.yml up --build

-OR If it was already build you can start the application with the following command:
+OR If it was already build you can start/stop the application with the following command:

-docker-compose -f ./docker/docker-compose.yml up
+docker compose -p drone stop
+docker compose -p drone start
 ```

 This will build the Docker image and start the containers for the frontend and backend services.